jiannan-xu/jiannan-xu.github.io/_pages/research.md

 **From Complexity to Clarity: Trustworthy NLP to Alleviate Disparity in Credit Card Debt** Joint work with Jane Jiang and Wedad J. Elmaghraby.

+ * Supported by the Faculty-Student Research Award (FSRA, $15,000) from the Graduate School.

 # A Colletion of Computer Science Projects

 **Hide and Seek at the German Federal Constitutional Court: Identifying the Justice Referee with Author Topic Model** Joint work with Tin Nguyen, Andrew Mao, Jordan Boyd-Graber, and Christoph Engel.